hunterharralson/DH150-UX/assignment08/README.md

-# Enhancing the social film experience :movie_camera:
+# Enhancing the social film experience
 ## By Hunter Harralson

 ### Introduction